Language education: Mother tongue mirroring

-Mother tongue mirroring is the adaptation of the time-honoured technique of literal translation or word-for word translation for pedagogical purposes.
-The aim is to make foreign constructions salient and transparent to learners and, in many cases, spare them the technical jargon of grammatical analysis.
-It differs from literal translation and interlinear text as used in the past since it takes the progress learners have made into account and only focuses upon a specific structure at a time.
+Mother tongue mirroring is the adaptation of the time-honored technique of literal translation or word-for-word translation for pedagogical purposes.
+The aim is to make foreign constructions salient and transparent to learners while avoiding the technical jargon of grammatical analysis.
+It differs from literal translation and interlinear text since it takes the progress that learners have made into account and only focuses on a specific structure at a time.
 As a didactic device, it can only be used to the extent that it remains intelligible to the learner, unless it is combined with a normal idiomatic translation.
-This technique is seldom referred to or used these days.

 Back-chaining

 Back-chaining is a technique used in teaching oral language skills, especially with polysyllabic or difficult words.
 The teacher pronounces the last syllable, the student repeats, and then the teacher continues, working backwards from the end of the word to the beginning.

-For example, to teach the name ‘Mussorgsky' a teacher will pronounce the last syllable: -sky, and have the student repeat it.
+For example, to teach the name Mussorgsky, a teacher will pronounce the last syllable: -sky, and have the student repeat it.
 Then the teacher will repeat it with -sorg- attached before: -sorg-sky, and all that remains is the first syllable: Mus-sorg-sky.

 Code switching

-Code switching is a special linguistic phenomenon that the speaker consciously alternates two or more languages according to different time, places, contents, objects and other factors.
-Code switching shows its functions while one is in the environment that mother tongue are not playing a dominant role in students' life and study, such as the children in the bilingual family or in the immigrant family.
+Code switching occurs when a language user alternates two or more languages according to different time, places, contents, objects, and other factors.
+For example, code switching may occur in a multilingual family or in an immigrant family.
 That is to say, the capability of using code switching, relating to the transformation of phonetics, words, language structure, expression mode, thinking mode, cultural differences and so on, is needed to be guided and developed in the daily communication environment.
-Most people learn foreign language in the circumstance filled with the using of their native language so that their ability of code switching cannot be stimulated, and thus the efficiency of foreign language acquisition would decrease.
+Most people learn foreign languages in the circumstance filled with the using of their native language so that their ability of code switching cannot be stimulated, and thus the efficiency of foreign language acquisition would decrease.
 Therefore, as a teaching strategy, code switching is used to help students better gain conceptual competences and to provide rich semantic context for them to understand some specific vocabularies.

 By region

 Practices in language education may vary by region however the underlying understandings which drive it are fundamentally similar.
-Rote repetition, drilling, memorisation and grammar conjugating are used the world over.
+Rote repetition, drilling, memorization and grammar conjugating are used the world over.
 Sometimes there are different preferences teaching methods by region.
 Language immersion is popular in some European countries, but is not used very much in the United States, in Asia or in Australia.